dlang-tour/core/public/content/en/basics.md

 The functions that are in the `std.range` and `std.algorithm` modules also provide building blocks that make use of this interface.
 Ranges allow to compose complex algorithms behind an object that can be iterated with ease.
+And ranges allows to create **lazy** objects that actually just perform a calculation when this is really needed in an iteration e.g. when a range's element is used.

 ### Exercise